rwilliams04/datavyu/README.md

 install.packages("devtools")
 ```

-###Step 2.
+### Step 2.

 Once the `devtools` package is installed, you'll use the `install_github` function from the package to download and install this `datavyur` package from this GitHub repository.
-Copy the code below and paste it into the console to install the package with all other required packages:
+Copy all the code below and paste it into the console to install the package with all other required packages:

 ```r
 devtools::install_github("iamamutt/datavyu/datavyur", build_vignettes = TRUE, dependencies = TRUE)
 ```

-###Step 3.
+### Step 3.

-The package is now installed.
+The package should now be installed.
 Load the package as you normally would any other package (see below).
-Repeat steps 2--3 if there are updates to the `datavyur` package or to install it on another computer.
+Repeat steps 2--3 if there are updates to the `datavyur` package.
 You should now see it in your packages tab within RStudio (after clicking refresh).

 ```r
 library(datavyur)